 The Iceologist: How many franchises do you own?

-Marty: More than I want but less than my wife wants (laughing).
-Currently I have 4 stand-alone locations plus one in a Walmart.
+Marty: More than I want, but less than my wife wants (laughing).
+Currently, I have four stand-alone locations plus one in a Walmart.

 The Iceologist: When did you get into the franchise business?

 Marty: October 1, 2000.
-It’s all worked out very well and has been a good experience.
+It all worked out very well and has been a good experience.

-The Iceologist: What was it about McDonald’s that attracted you when there are so many franchise opportunities?
+The Iceologist: What attracted you to McDonald’s when there were so many franchise opportunities?

-Marty: My wife was working for McDonald’s as regional manager.
-I did some investigating and found McDonald’s to be a lower risk option than other franchisees like KFC and Burger King.
+Marty: My wife was working for McDonald’s as a regional manager.
+I did some investigating and found McDonald’s to be a lower-risk option than other franchises like KFC and Burger King.

-The Iceologist: So your wife comes out of a foodservice background.
+The Iceologist: So, your wife comes from a food service background.
 Do you?

 Marty: No. I came out of high tech.
-I was engineer at IBM for years.
+I was an engineer at IBM for years.

 The Iceologist: What are the challenges and the upsides of owning McDonald’s franchises?

-Marty: The foodservice business is very competitive and the margins are tight.
-If you’re not careful, you could be upside down in any given month.
+Marty: The foodservice business is very competitive, and the margins are tight.
+You could be upside down in any given month if you’re not careful.
 What I love about it is I have the opportunity to help other people grow and reach their targets in life.

-The Iceologist: What were the deciding factors behind choosing Easy Ice for your ice machines?
+The Iceologist: What were the deciding factors behind Easy Ice for your ice machines?

-Marty: The fixed costs of subscriptions was the biggest thing.
+Marty: The fixed costs of subscriptions were the most significant thing.
 When you own a commercial ice machine (which I did previously), it’s ok until the machine goes down.
 Some months I was spending $600 just for replacement ice.
-Plus all the repairs and maintenance were coming out of my pocket.
+Plus, all the repairs and maintenance were coming out of my pocket.
 Now, I have no surprises.
-You guys do a great job with maintenance, cleanings and repairs — better than we could ever do.
+You guys do a great job with maintenance, cleanings, and repairs — better than we could ever do.

-Now that we’ve added more blended drinks to the McDonald’s menu, ice is even more important and we need more of it.
-I have your ice machines in all of my locations.
+Now that we’ve added more blended drinks to the McDonald’s menu, ice is even more critical, and we need more.
+So, I have your ice machines in all of my locations.

-Your service is good and the predictability of your fixed costs is even better!
-I know what my ice is going to cost my every month.
+Your service is good, and the predictability of your fixed costs is even better!
+I know what my ice is going to cost me every month.
 No surprises!

 Easy Ice is in my delight column!

-The Iceologist: How have ice machine subscriptions changed the way you run your franchises?
+The Iceologist: How have ice machine subscriptions changed how you run your franchises?

-Marty: It’s really all about the cost.
-The ice machine makes ice and I always have ice.
+Marty: It’s all about the cost.
+The ice machine makes ice, and I always have ice.
 If it breaks down, I don’t have any worries.
 You guys have brought hundreds of pounds of Breakdown Ice at no extra charge.
 Subscriptions have given me one less area to worry about.

-The Iceologist: Do you have any advice for folks thinking about getting into the franchise game?
+The Iceologist: Do you have any advice for folks considering getting into the franchise game?

-Marty: It really depends on which franchise you choose.
-Franchising is a lower risk option in the restaurant business, but also a lower return and you need to consider that.
-You need to be realistic about what your return will really be and have realistic expectations.
+Marty: It depends on which franchise you choose.
+Franchising is a lower-risk option in the restaurant business and a lower return, and you need to consider that.
+It would be best if you were realistic about what your return will be and have realistic expectations.
 It’s an investment.

 Getting into franchising has worked well for me — it’s the hardest job you’ll ever love!
 There are a lot of good options in franchising right now.
 Foodservice is trickier than some franchise opportunities because of all the employees you need.
-7-11 is a good option because you have less personnel.
+A 7-11 convenience store is a good option because you need fewer employees.

 No matter what you do in your life, you need to find meaning.
 And you need balance.
 I try to take off 1 or 2 days a week to get in some golf.
-And everyday I make time to get to the gym — without my phone!
+And every day, I make time to get to the gym — without my phone!
 I played football for Michigan when I was in college.
-I’ve been blessed with 5 kids and 4 grandchildren and I always tell them to keep moving.
+I’ve been blessed with five kids and four grandchildren, and I always tell them to keep moving.
 You gotta keep walking to stay alive!

 The Iceologist: Any last thoughts about ice or franchising?

-Marty: I’ve seen the ugly side of ice machines and when I go out to eat, I only get bottled water.
+Marty: I’ve seen the ugly side of ice machines, and when I go out to eat, I only get bottled water.
 I even insist on watching them open the bottle.
 I don’t trust ice machines (other than Easy Ice’s) — too much bacteria if they’re not cleaned properly.
-I’m an ice skeptic and I’m thankful to have Easy Ice at my restaurants.
+So, I’m an ice skeptic and thankful to have Easy Ice at my restaurants.